Brain-WP/Cortex/README.md

 });
 ```

+As shown above,`template` argument can be a relative path to theme (or child theme) folder.

+To use a template that resides outside theme folder, `template` argument need to be full absolute path
+to the template file to use.

 There are other arguments, among them:

  - "before" and "after", that are callbacks run respectively before and after the